namakurohman93/tkpy/README.md

   ```
 ---
 ## Villages
-  `Villages` is a dict like object that store `Village` object and accessing it use village name.
+  `Villages` object provide you an easy way to access every village that you have in game by using village name.
   But first `Villages` object need to pull data from TK.

   ```python